mitchellkolb/living-atlas/README.md

 ---
 # Acknowledgments
 This codebase and all supporting materials was made as apart of two courses for my undergrad at WSU for CPTS 421 & 423 - Software Design Project 1 & 2 in the Spring of 2023 and Fall of 2023.
+This project was originally submitted to a private repository as all WSU assignments are, that has forking disabled.
+This repository serves as a backup place to showcase this project.
+The original repo is [linked here.](https://github.com/WSUCapstoneS2023/LivingAtlas1)